-For many years we have produced our photography on Canon cameras.
+For many years we shot photography on Canon cameras.

-You not only have a major investment capital wise, but also emotionally.
-With regular use the camera becomes an extension, and you grow used to the organic nature of the images a system produces.
+You not only have a major investment capital wise, but emotionally.
+With use the camera becomes an extension, and you grow used to the nature of the images it produces.

-But time moves on, and Canon being a very conservative company, have been slow to adopt some of the new technologies which can add to a photographers skills and experience, and these large DSLR systems are no longer needed to produce high quality results.
+But time moves on, and Canon being have been slow to adopt the new tech do benefit photographers.
+Large DSLR systems are no longer needed to produce high quality results.

-The Fuji X’s are lighter than the Canons they replace, they have an almost identical resolution, their controls are more traditional, and the photography they produce is indistinguishable from the previous Canons for the vast majority of the work we do, at a cost that is significantly lower.
+Fuji gear is lighter than Canons, but they have equal resolution.
+Their controls are more traditional, and the photography they produce is indistinguishable for the work we do.
+And they cost less.

-Whilst I was nervous at the idea of the move, worried that client would see a difference, or would not feel I was “Professional enough” without the big cameras, that has not been the case at all.
+Whilst I was nervous at the idea of the move, worried that client would see a difference, or would not feel I was “Professional enough”, that has not been the case at all.

-Add to this a superb selection of again smaller and lighter lenses, and their is very little not to like about the system.
+Add to this a superb selection of smaller and lighter lenses, and there is little not to like.

 New cameras means new software!